Bishop, California: Highways

+101 and 199 in Crescent City, California.
+Section Two of State Route 168 overlaps with U.S. Route 395 here until the road reaches Big Pine.

+Airports

-The Eastern Sierra Regional Airport provides general aviation services in addition to seasonal scheduled passenger airline service nonstop to Los Angeles, San Francisco and Denver operated by SkyWest Airlines flying as United Express with regional jet aircraft on behalf of United Airlines.
+The Eastern Sierra Regional Airport provides general aviation services in addition to seasonal scheduled passenger airline service nonstop to Los Angeles, San Francisco, and Denver operated by SkyWest Airlines flying as United Express with regional jet aircraft on behalf of United Airlines.

+Public Transportation Services

 Eastern Sierra Transit offers bus service as far north as Reno, Nevada, and as far south as Lancaster, California.

 In popular culture

-A number of western films were shot in Bishop:
+A number of westerns and other films were shot in Bishop: